 NOTE Distribution of public key certificates to the manufacturer is out of Scope of this International Standard.

 Otherwise, the servers can be provisioned with certificates of clients and third parties using the import_certificate method of the “Security setup” object.
 The method invocation parameter is the certificate to be placed in the server.
-For the details of method invocation and return parameters, see IIEC 62056-6-2:EC 62056-6-2:—, 5.3.7.
+For the details of method invocation and return parameters, see IEC 62056-6-2:2021, 4.4.7.
 The process is shown in Figure 26.